dougransom/pydebugstring/README.md

 # pydbugstring

-Provides a function to call Windows OutputDebugString with any Python Object.
+Provides a function OutputDebugString to call:
+    - on win32 platforms, calls the ctypes.windll.kernel32.OutputDebugStringW with any Python Object, after converting that object to a string.
+    - on other platforms, converts the argument to a string and discards it, returns 0

 Provides a handler for the Python Logging Module which sends logging to OutputDebugString.
+On platforms other than win32, the logging output is disccarded.

 The output can be viewed using the [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) program from the SysInternals  package from Microsoft.